- Military Life Cycle

 Some stress in your life is healthy.
 It can motivate you to change behaviors and develop skills, especially in military life.
 However, constant stress is not good for you and can lead to health issues and performance problems.
 Here are some tips for recognizing and managing stress.

 Keep calm with COVID Coach

 This app can help you cope with pandemic-related stress.
-It’s free, secure and recommended by the Department of Defense.
+It’s free, secure and recommended by the Defense Department.

 Learn to recognize when you feel stress

-Stress can cause a variety of different symptoms.
+Stress can cause a variety of symptoms.
 Some people experience back pain and tense muscles, headaches, nausea or stomach pain, trouble sleeping and fatigue.
 Less-obvious symptoms include: